 SEED Grant Past recipients:

-Congratulations to all the recipients of the SEED Grant Awards that were given out on June 29, 2021.
+Congratulations to all the recipients of the SEED Grant Awards that were given out in 2021.

-The summer 2021 SEED grant recipients are as follows:
+The 2021 SEED grant recipients are as follows:

 - Harris Cosmetology and Barber Institute